1968 Winter Olympics medal table: Medal table

 The medal table is based on information provided by the International Olympic Committee (IOC) and is consistent with IOC conventional sorting in its published medal tables.
 The table uses the Olympic medal table sorting method.
-By default, the table is ordered by the number of gold medals the athletes from a nation have won, where a nation is an entity represented by a NOC.
+By default, the table is ordered by the number of gold medals the athletes from a nation have won, where a nation is an entity represented by an NOC.
 The number of silver medals is taken into consideration next and then the number of bronze medals.
 If teams are still tied, equal ranking is given and they are listed alphabetically by their IOC country code.

 At the 1968 Winter Games, in speed skating, two-way ties for second place in the men's 500 and 1,500 metres events, as well as a three-way tie in the women's 500 metres event, resulted in the awarding of an additional four silver medals; as a consequence, three bronze medals were not awarded.